 - Tubal ligation.

-In addition, although it is not very frequent, it is also possible that the woman suffers from a congenital malformation of the fallopian tubes.
+In addition, although it is not very frequent, it is also possible that a woman can suffer from a congenital malformation of the fallopian tubes.